Ho Chi Minh City University of Law: Library

-The Ho Chi Minh City University of Law library is one of the major law libraries in the South of Vietnam.
-The library has over 75.000 legal books, 63 newspapers and magazines, 1.000 PhD, MSc and BSc thesis.
+The Ho Chi Minh City University of Law Library is one of the major law libraries in the South of Vietnam.
+The library has over 75.000 legal books, 63 newspapers and magazines, and 1.000 PhD, MSc, and BSc thesis.

-The University has undertaken these past few years to develop its databases and electronic resources, and has implemented an e-Portal.
+The University has undertaken these past few years to develop its databases and electronic resources and has implemented an e-portal.